charesbast/bookmarks-app-example/README.md

 Additional information:
 - All pages numbers are displayed below the list
-- The current page number is underlined
+- The current page number is visible
-- The current pagination page can be set from the query param "page": `/home?page=2 -> dislpays the second page of the pagination`
-- If the requested page can't be displayed (incorrect query param, requested page not found), then the first page is used as a fallback

 -----------------------